Simulator

 -d [ --device ] Sound card device ID (default: 0)

--w [ --wav ] Read audio from WAV file (stereo float32, loops indefinitely)
+-w [ --wav ] Read audio in from a WAV file (stereo float32, loops indefinitely)

 ./tbd-sim --wav path/to/input.wav